Sor3nt/manhunt-toolkit/README.md

 **Install MHT stable release on Windows**

 Load the [latest Release](https://github.com/Sor3nt/manhunt-toolkit/releases) and extract the content of the zip file into C:\MHT

-Add the C:\MHT to the system path environment variable. (see above)
+Add the C:\MHT path to the system path environment variable. (see above)

 **Install MHT stable release on Mac/Linux**

 Load the [latest Release](https://github.com/Sor3nt/manhunt-toolkit/releases) and extract the content of the zip file into /usr/local/bin/manhunt-tookit

-Add the mht command global
+Add the mht command

 ```
 echo "alias mht=\"php /usr/local/bin/manhunt-tookit/mht\"" >> ~/.bash_profile
 ```
-> Note: You need to open a new Terminal to use the new Configuration
+> Note: You need to open a new Terminal to use the new configuration

 **MHT Development**